 To do that, it’s important to build a charging strategy that answers questions such as:

 The cost of electricity changes over the course of a 24-hour period, and also varies based on the day of the week and the season.
-This means operations can exert some control over operational costs for electric buses by timing their charging events accordingly, but must be careful to consider the demand charges imposed by electric utilities at peak times, which can have a significant effects on cost.
+This means that transit companies can exert some control over operational costs for electric buses by timing their charging events accordingly, but must be careful to take into account the demand charges imposed by electric utilities at peak times, which can have a significant impact on cost.

 Cost can also be affected by the type of recharging event, whether for longer periods during off-peak hours or shorter bursts throughout the day.